Lysferd/jena/README.md

 This gem provides the following benefits:

-* a single dependency which includes all of the `.jar` files for the latest release of Jena (currently 2.13.0) including TDB.
+* a single dependency which includes all of the `.jar` files for the latest release of Jena (3.6.0), including TDB.

-* import of some of the key classes used by Jena-based programs into a `Jena::` module, to make code more compact
+* import key classes used by Jena-based programs into a `Jena::` module, to make code more compact

 * some additional utility and convenience methods